KatherineMichel/church-website-and-marketing-on-a-budget/changing_global_landscape.md

 Though there is an "upper bound" to area population, as Balaji Srinivasan points out, "when cloud formations take physical shape, neither their scale nor duration has an upper bound."

 As software and mobile "eat the world," and our lifestyles are reorganized, the winning organizations will be the ones that adapt the fastest and the best.

 ## Competitor Idea Maze
-The competition (not who you might think)
+Any entity vying for attention is a competitor.
+Any entity occupying high value real estate on a home screen, or search result is a competitor.
+Any entity achieving a viral campaign over yours is a competitor.

 ## Google Trends Graph for Phrases "iPhone" "app" "Android" "desktop" "website"